gerome-avec-un-g/dddsample/business-analysis-patterns.md

 #Timestamps
 * Dates and times are hard, so be very careful
 * You may have different systems generating timestamps, you can't really trust they are all set correctly.
-Error: JVM timestamps where given in UTC while server/scripts timestamps where in local time so there was a 1 hour difference in the data saved
+Error: JVM timestamps where given in UTC while server/scripts timestamps where in local time so there was a one-hour difference in the data saved
 * If you need to maintain order, don't rely on timestamps, use a "Step" enum with order

 #Dates